-Showing up at the dock with luggage in hand on the day the cruise is going to embark on the journey is no longer possible.
+Showing up at the dock with luggage in hand on the day the cruise departs is no longer possible.
 Hoping to negotiate for the last-minute deal at the dock is even tougher.
 However, finding an affordable cruise holiday online is easier than ever, after a tiny bit of research.
-Let’s find out how much is a cruise?
+I investigate how much a cruise holiday costs.

 Here are a few tips that will help you be aware of the pitfalls and manage your way around them to book affordable cruise holidays online and help you uncover how much is a cruise.

-- Book at the right time.
-Book two or three months prior to the actual departure.
+Ideally you should book two or three months prior to the actual departure.
 There is a reason why you should book this early.
-This is usually the last chance for travelers to cancel their bookings without a fee.
+This is usually the last chance for travellers to cancel their bookings without a fee.
 Cruise lines, at this point, have a clear idea of the number of cabins that haven’t been taken yet.
 This is the time when you usually see a sudden dip in fares.
 However, finding the right travel agency or website is still very important to get the best deals.
 The internet has all the resources you need to book affordable cruise deals, i.e Fred Olson Cruises Lines.
 You can easily find offers with online travel agencies that receive them from cruise lines when the leaving date is fast approaching, and there are still unoccupied spaces left.
 Having said that, you should still be very careful of “the too good to be true” deals.
 Last minutes bookings come with several pros and cons.

-- Sail on older ships for cheaper rates: Researching online, it seems common knowledge that you will usually pay much less to sail on an older ship compared to a newer one.
-Older ships are kept to good standards but simply can’t offer the space or amenities as the larger, newer ships (some of these ships have ice rinks & water parks that would be impressive on land) If you don’t need all this variety on a cruise, then look for an older ship to get a much cheaper cruise.
+Researching online, it seems common knowledge that you will usually pay much less to sail on an older ship compared to a newer one.
+Older ships are kept to good standards but simply can’t offer the space or amenities as the larger, newer ships (some of these ships have ice rinks & water parks that would be even impressive on land) If you don’t need all this variety on a cruise, then look for an older ship to get a much cheaper cruise.

-- Avoid ‘peak’ travel: You can’t expect huge savings on booking cruise holidays during peak times – Christmas, New Year or even winter/summer break.
-Check with online travel agencies if any deals can help you save on reservations.
+You can’t expect huge savings on booking cruise holidays during peak times – Christmas, New Year or even key winter/summer time zone breaks.
+Check with online travel agencies if there are any deals can help you save on reservations.
 If there aren’t any, you should reconsider your travel plans, if you are on a tight budget.